- Common uses

 Your doctor will review your specific type of cancer and past treatment history and other available treatments to determine if atezolizumab injection is right for you.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?

 Atezolizumab injection comes as liquid to be injected into a vein over 30 to 60 minutes by a doctor or nurse in a hospital or medical facility.
-When atezolizumab injection is used to treat urothelial cancer, non-small cell lung cancer, or small cell lung cancer, it is usually injected once every 2, 3, or 4 weeks depending on your dosage for as long as your doctor recommends that you receive treatment.
+When atezolizumab injection is used to treat urothelial cancer, NSCLC, SCLC, or hepatocellular carcinoma, it is usually injected once every 2, 3, or 4 weeks depending on your dosage for as long as your doctor recommends that you receive treatment.
 When atezolizumab injection is used to treat breast cancer it is usually injected on days 1 and 15 as part of a 28-day cycle.
 When atezolizumab injection is used to treat melanoma, it is usually injected every 2 weeks.
 The length of your treatment will be decided by your doctor and depends on the type of cancer being treated, how well your body responds to the medication and the side effects that you experience.

 Atezolizumab injection may cause serious reactions during the infusion of the medication.
 A doctor or nurse will monitor you carefully while you are receiving the medication.
 If you experience any of the following symptoms, tell your doctor immediately: flushing, fever, chills, shaking, dizziness, feeling faint, shortness of breath, difficulty breathing, itching, rash, back or neck pain, or swelling of the face or lips.

 Your doctor may need to slow down your infusion, delay or stop your treatment, or treat you with other medications if you experience certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment with atezolizumab injection.